Devi27-create/AWS-SNOWFLAKE-TABLEAU/README.md

 WHERE income_level = 'High';
 ```

-Finally,I queried the updated table once again to review the changes:
+Finally, I queried the updated table once again to review the changes:

 ```sql
 SELECT * FROM energy_consumption;